Solirius-QE/Quality-Engineering-Learning-Hub/grade-1.md

 - Records outcomes and reports identified issues.
 - Develops an understanding of the role of testing as a tool for design improvement and a validation process.

 For the 🎧 Udemy Course's you will need a log on, speak to one of the team.
+For all other courses you'll be able to access for free or sign-up to access the free content.
+Any issues speak to one of the team.

 ## Foundation in the theory of Software Testing